NucleaPeon/nexpress/README.md

 ### Recent Updates

-* 01/14/2015:  Added template functionality (similar to SSI) to enable pages compiled from multiple sources
+* 01/14/2015:  Added template functionality (similar to SSI) to enable pages compiled from multiple sources.
+Use template keys as routes.

 ### Example Options and Instantiation